Convergence Types and Rates in Generic Karhunen-Lo\`eve Expansions with Applications to Sample Path Properties: Proofs

 \begin{proofof}{Lemma \ref{gauss-lemma}} By Lemma \ref{prop-Zi} we know that the random variables $(Z_i)_{i\in I}$ are mutually uncorrelated and centered with $\var Z_i = \mu_i$ for all $i\in I$.
 Moreover, by Corollary \ref{Zi-in-CM} we know $\sum_{i\in I_0}^n a_iZ_i\in \Lx 2 X$ for all finite $I_0\subset I$ and $a_i \in \R$.
 Since $\Lx 2 X$ consists of normally distributed random variables, which can be easily checked by L\'evy's continuity theorem, we conclude that $(Z_i)_{i\in I}$ are jointly normal.
 Consequently, they are independent, and $Z_i \sim \ca N(0,\mu_i)$ becomes obvious. \end{proofof}

-\begin{proofof}{Lemma \ref{def-X-by-Z}} Let us first show that the series defining each $X_t$ does converge.
+\begin{proofof}{Theorem \ref{def-X-by-Z-new}} Let us first show that the series defining each $X_t$ do converge.
 To this end, we fix a finite $J\subset I$.
 Then an easy calculation shows

-Since the latter series converges, its sequence of partial sums is a Cauchy sequence, and hence the sequence of partial sums of the right-hand side of \eqref{def-X-by-Z-h1} is a Cauchy sequence in $\sLx 2 P$.
-Consequently, it converges, and by repeating the argument above we see that the series also converges unconditinally.
-Now using, the $\sLx 2 P$-convergence, we find
+By \eqref{diag-sum} we thus see that the sequence of partial sums on the right-hand side of \eqref{def-X-by-Z-h1} is a Cauchy sequence in $\sLx 2 P$.
+Consequently, it converges, and by repeating the argument above we see that the series also converges unconditionally.